Health and Welfare

-The College's Disability Co-ordinator is the Student Welfare Officer, Jo Elliott (with the Academic Administrator acting as Disability Lead).
-She can advise on all aspects of disability support, including accommodation arrangements, library services, IT and study support.
+The College's Disability Co-ordinator is the Student Welfare Officer (with the Academic Administrator, Phillipa Tarver, acting as Disability Lead).
+They can advise on all aspects of disability support, including accommodation arrangements, library services, IT and study support.

-The Oxford University Student Union Student Advice Service is the only independent advice, information and advocacy service exclusively available to Oxford University Students.
-The service is free and confidential, and they have a team of friendly Advisors to help find solutions to any problems you might face, including: academic concerns, accommodation, health, disability, relationships, visas, and mental health.
+The Oxford Student Union Student Advice Service is the only independent advice, information and advocacy service exclusively available to Oxford University students.
+The service is free and confidential, and they have a team of friendly advisers to help find solutions to any problems you might face, including: academic concerns, accommodation, health, disability, relationships, visas, and mental health.